 Think of a popular melody and imagine how it would look like in notation.
 The particularities and idiosyncrasies of interpretation are between the notes and have to be discovered.
 Melodies of the classical repertoire have to be grasped in the same manner!
 You have to get back to the state before notation, not try to execute the surface of the score.
 The music is not in the radio as far as perception goes; it isn't in the black dots either as far as rendering goes.

-In the Classical style the smaller parts (harmonic progression of phrases) are self similar to the larger parts (elements of form) in a proportionate, architectural manner.
+In the Classical style the smaller parts (harmonic progression) are self-similar to the larger parts (structural form) in a musical composition in a proportionate, architectural manner.

-In the Romantic style the smaller parts are more fluid while the larger parts remain classical.
-This is an evolving process.
+In the Romantic style or the smaller parts became more fluid while the larger parts remained classical - an evolutionary process.

 All things being equal, a simpler (more natural) interpretation (of the score) is better than a more complex (artificially augmented) one.